Magyartanulas/magyartanulas.github.io/word_order.md

   - Emphasis: a matek vizsgám

 Because the emphasis is on `a matek vizsgám`, this sentence could work as a response to `Tegnap milyen vizsgád volt?`.
 The topic of conversation would be *when was it* with the emphasis on `what kind of exam?`.
 With word order, **the answer reflects the question**.

+* György a homokba írta a nevét. - (György wrote his name in the sand.
+As said by someone describing what György is doing.)
+  - Topic: György
+  - Emphasis: a homokba

 *Barnabás: Mit szoktál reggelizni?* - (What do you usually have for breakfast?)